Bryn Mawr Business Hall of Fame

 • Heinemann’s Bakery (1930s – ’40s era)

-• Henry’s Bar (owned by Henry and Millie Hagberg, 1960-70).
+• Henri’s Bar (owned by Henri and Millie Hagberg, 1960-70).
 Located on Kedzie across from Lerner’s.
-Henry Hagberg came to America from Sweden at the age of 12, not speaking a word of English.
+Henri Hagberg came to America from Sweden at the age of 12, not speaking a word of English.
 He attended Peterson School and was in the first graduating class.
 At the time, the neighborhood was predominantly Swedish.
-Daughter Mary went to Peterson, Von Class of ’70.
+His children, Alan “Guy” and Mary attended Peterson and Von.

-• Hollywood Beauty Salon (Bob’s), 3338 Bryn Mawr
+• Hollywood Beauty Salon (Bob’s), 3338 Bryn Mawr.

-• Hollywood Park Garage, 5639 N. Jersey
+• Hollywood Park Garage, 5639 N. Jersey.

-• Hollywood Fisheries (Greene family), 3354 Bryn Mawr
+• Hollywood Fisheries (Greene family), 3354 Bryn Mawr.

-• Hollywood Park Hardware, 3254 Bryn Mawr
+• Hollywood Park Hardware, 3254 Bryn Mawr.

 Bryn_Mawr_laundromat